openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 Select costs
 ************

-Users can customize the layers that will be used as **costs** in the weighted sum approach by going to the third tab of the questionnaire panel (**Costs**) and selecting the :icon:`fa-solid fa-pencil` to open the modification dialog interface (the editing pop-up panel is the same as the one presented in the previous section).
+Users can customize the layers that will be used as **Costs** in the weighted sum approach by going to the third tab of the questionnaire pane (**Costs**) and selecting the :icon:`fa-solid fa-pencil` to open the modification dialog interface (the editing pop-up pane is the same as the one presented in the previous section).

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/costs.png
     :alt: indicators